Brain Morphology Normative modelling platform for abnormality and Centile estimation: Brain MoNoCle: Introduction

 \section{Introduction}

-Brain morphology, the study of the shape and size of brain structures, can be used to track healthy brain development and detect abnormalities associates with underlying disease processes.
+Brain morphology, the study of the shape and size of brain structures, can be used to track healthy brain development and detect abnormalities associated with underlying disease processes.
 Normative modelling of brain morphology uses large and diverse datasets to estimate healthy variance across the lifespan.
-In clinical research, normative models can reliably remove biological and technical covariates from unseen data without removing disease effects \cite{Pomponio2020}, which is especially valuable for small samples with a limited number of control subjects.
-Further, the ability of normative modelling to estimate abnormalities in individuals is crucial for clinical applications, as it enables systematic biomarker discovery and supports translational uses in diagnosis, stratification, and localisation \cite{Loreto2024,Taylor2022, Little2023}.
+In neuroscience research, normative models can reliably remove biological and technical covariates from unseen data without removing e.g. disease effects \parencite{Pomponio2020}, which is especially valuable for small samples with a limited number of control subjects.
+Further, the ability of normative modelling to estimate abnormalities in individuals is crucial for clinical applications, as it enables systematic biomarker discovery and supports translational uses in diagnosis, stratification, and localisation \parencite{Loreto2024,Taylor2022, Little2023}.
 Therefore, normative modelling of brain morphology is an indispensable framework that should be available and accessible to all researchers.

-To enable researchers without high levels of technical/statistical know-how to benefit from the power of the normative modelling framework, a freely-available, pre-trained modelling platform is needed.
+To enable researchers without high levels of technical/statistical know-how, or resources for time and computationally demanding tasks, to benefit from the power of the normative modelling framework, a freely-available, pre-trained modelling platform is needed.
 The normative models should be based on large, diverse, healthy population data, and be easily-applied to new data.
-Recent efforts in this field include several open-source tools, some allowing users to upload new, unseen brain morphology data to a web interface and generate individual abnormality scores (e.g. z-scores or centiles) \cite{Rutherford2023, Bethlehem2021, Ge2024}.
-Each of these tools have some advantages: for example, (i) being accessible as an online tool that can be easily-used without any need for software download/installation or writing/running scripts, (ii) providing individual and group-level outputs, (iii) multi-site data - as often seen in clinical research - can be analysed, (iv) analysing brain shape on whole hemispheres and smaller regions, (v) seamless integration with existing neuroimaging software such as FreeSurfer, and (vi) the option to explore a variety of metrics.
+Recent efforts in this field include several open-source tools, some allowing users to upload new, unseen brain morphology data to a web interface and generate individual abnormality scores (e.g. z-scores or centiles) \parencite{Rutherford2023, Bethlehem2021, Ge2024}.
+Each of these tools have some advantages: for example, (i) being accessible as an online tool that can be easily-used without any need for software download/installation or writing/running scripts, (ii) providing individual and group-level outputs, (iii) multi-site data - as often seen in neuroscience research - can be analysed, (iv) analysing brain shape on whole hemispheres and smaller regions, (v) seamless integration with existing neuroimaging software such as FreeSurfer, and (vi) the option to explore a variety of metrics.